mph-/lcapy/doc/netlists.rst

    >>> a.initialize({'L1': 7})
    L1 1 2 L1 7

+- `open_circuit(cpt)` Applies open circuit in series with the component.
+The name of the open circuit component is returned.

+- `r_model()` Creates a resistive equivalent model using companion circuits (this is used for time-stepping simulation)

 - `replace(name, net)` Replaces the named component.
 For example,

    >>> cct = Circuit("""